eternagame/EternaBench/README.md

 `scoring_data`: CSVs containing all data and metrics used for evaluation in the paper.
 These data are the raw input to the figures plotted in the notebooks in `analysis`.

-`scripts`: scripts to calculate observables and bootstrap correlation significance over datasets.
-Full documentation is in `docs/RunBenchmarkREADME.md`.
+`scripts`: Scripts to calculate observables and bootstrap correlation significance over datasets.

 # Data Origin